Town Meeting — April 29, 2026

 Topics discussed

-A proposal to require takeout food establishments to ask customers if they want single-use plasticware and condiments before including them in orders.
+A proposal to require takeout establishments to ask customers if they want single-use plastics and condiments before including them in orders, including debate on an amendment to clarify vendor communication.

 Controversy & dissent